liamsmith3194/otter-hockey/README.md

 -   Discount codes
     - I would have liked to be able to set discount codes, an input field that when entered, if it matched a secret discount, reduced the basket total.
 -   Customer reviews
     - Another feature I would have liked to implement would have been customers posting their own reviews on products.
-These reviews would be what generates the rating of each item.
+These reviews would generate the rating shown for each item.

 ## References